Loading [MathJax]/jax/output/CommonHTML/jax.js

 • So the operation squish should be the following form:

-• Three known parameters could get a good reference of three rows of $M_{\text {persp} \rightarrow \text {ortho}}$:
+• Three known parameters could get a good reference of three rows of Mpersportho:

 1. Any point on the near plane will not change

-Replace $z$ with $n$:
+Replace z with n:

-Thus, the third row must be of the form $(0\ 0\ A\ B)$:
+Thus, the third row must be of the form (0 0 A B):

-Tip: $n$ is only the known paramter, and has nothing to do with $z$, so $A$ and $B$ can not be determined yet.
+Tip: n is only the known paramter, and has nothing to do with z, so A and B can not be determined yet.

-2. Any $z$ of points on the far plane will not change
+2. Any z of points on the far plane will not change

-• From the two above equations we get, we could solve $A$ and $B$:
+• From the two above equations we get, we could solve A and B:

-• Now, every entry of $M_{\text {persp} \rightarrow \text {ortho}}$ is known:
+• Now, every entry of Mpersportho is known:

-• Finally, do orthographic projection $M_{ortho}$ to finish
+• Finally, do orthographic projection Mortho to finish

 Reference